btpf/Alexandria/docs/FAQ.md

 # FAQ

 ### Will there be pdf support?
-At the moment, there are no plans to support PDF, or formats other than the ones already planned.
+Currently, there are no plans to support PDF, or formats other than the ones already planned.
+The app is built around EpubJS and is designed for responsive book formats.
+Including PDF support would mean incorporating something like pdf.js and would require tons of effort and rewrite which is completely off course at this moment.

 ### When will mobile support be released?
 Currently my objective is to finish up all 1.0 features and deliver a completed stable and reliable desktop application.
 Afterwards my focus will shift to mobile support

 ### Where is the MacOS Build?
 Currently there is no ETA on MacOS builds.
-While the app is ready for desktop, I would need access to a apple machine in order to produce builds.
+While the app is ready for desktop, I would need access to an Apple machine in order to produce builds.

 ### How will syncing work
 I am aiming to have ALL books, data, and app settings sync so everything is as you left off.